-At Tufts Medical Center and Floating Hospital for Children, we are closely following and preparing for the spread of COVID-19.
+At Tufts Medical Center and Tufts Children's Hospital, we are closely following and preparing for the spread of COVID-19.
 This situation is rapidly changing, which poses an important question for parents, “How do I talk about the coronavirus with my kids?”
 We are here to help guide the conversation.

 Be open and honest

 When such a newsworthy event like the coronavirus is occurring, kids listen and tune in.
 And they aren’t always hearing it from the most reliable sources – other children, social media or parts of adult conversations can create thoughts that are overwhelming and troubling.
 Don’t avoid discussing the topic with them.
 Approach them with basic factual information that will help them understand what’s happening, without scaring them.

 - For younger children – Ask them what they have heard about coronavirus.
 Use what they tell you, if anything, to correct anything they may have misunderstood or that is not true altogether.
 Once you’re done explaining to them, ask what they think about the virus to make sure they understand what you’ve told them and aren’t too anxious about what is going on.